Waikato

-Waikato (/'waɪkɑːtɔː/) is a local government region of the upper North Island of New Zealand.
-It covers the Waikato District, Waipa District, Matamata-Piako District, South Waikato District and Hamilton City, as well as Hauraki, Coromandel Peninsula, the northern King Country, much of the Taupō District, and parts of Rotorua District.
+The Waikato (/'waɪkɑːtɔː/) is a region of the upper North Island of New Zealand.
+It covers the Waikato District, Waipā District, Matamata-Piako District, South Waikato District and Hamilton City, as well as Hauraki, Coromandel Peninsula, the northern King Country, much of the Taupō District, and parts of the Rotorua Lakes District.
 It is governed by the Waikato Regional Council.